gpaulissen/ofxstatement-dutch/README.md

 ### Configuration

-For DEGIRO you need to set an account id, since the statement files does not contain account information.
+For DEGIRO you need to set an account id, since the statement files do not contain account information.

 ```